KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 - UCITS must receive and review quarterly reporting that covers all requirements set out in the UCITS business plan

-- UCITS must produce audited annual and unaudited semi-annual financial statements for filing with the Central Bank of Ireland and for distribution to investors
+- UCITS must produce audited annual and unaudited semi-annual financial statements for filing with the Central Bank and for distribution to investors

 - UCITS must submit an annual FDI report on the use of derivatives and any breaches of exposure limits

-- UCITS must submit a revised RMP document to the Central Bank of Ireland should any material amendments be made to the document
+- UCITS must submit a revised RMP document to the Central Bank should any material amendments be made to the document

-- UCITS must obtain prior Central Bank of Ireland approval of any board appointments
+- UCITS must obtain prior Central Bank approval of any board appointments

 - UCITS must maintain an up-to-date prospectus and KIID.
 An updated KIID must be produced at least annually and where there is a material change to the UCITS